Ai Accountant

 As a CA, how do I reconcile GSTR-1 vs GSTR-3B for outward supplies when filing deadlines differ within the same month?

-Start with a rate wise and tax type breakup, map GSTR-1 B2B plus B2C to 3.1(a), zero rated to 3.1(b), nil or exempt to 3.1(c).
-Tag invoices reported after cut-off as timing differences.
-Maintain a timing variance schedule that reverses next month.
-A tool like AI Accountant can auto identify these timing gaps and carry forward them into the next cycle.
+Start with a rate wise and tax type breakup, then map GSTR-1 B2B plus B2C to Table 3.1(a), zero rated to 3.1(b), nil or exempt to 3.1(c).
+Tag invoices reported after cut-off as timing differences and maintain a timing variance schedule that reverses next month.
+With DRC-01B now blocking subsequent filings if unresolved, completing this reconciliation before the 11th (GSTR-1 due date) is essential (2026 update).

 What working papers should I maintain to defend outward tax variance during departmental scrutiny?

-Keep a reconciliation workbook with, summary dashboard, variance analysis by cause, invoice level timing schedule, amendments log, credit note register, ledger tie-outs, and an action log.
+Keep a reconciliation workbook with: summary dashboard, variance analysis by cause, invoice level timing schedule, amendments log, credit note register, ledger tie-outs, and an action log.
 Attach GSTR-1 and GSTR-3B extracts, ERP sales register, and approvals.
-AI Accountant auto generates audit trails per adjustment, which reduces manual prep time.
+Consistent documentation across months builds a defensible audit trail.

 Is there a materiality threshold for differences between GSTR-1 and GSTR-3B that the department informally accepts?

-No official threshold exists, any unexplained difference can draw attention.
-Follow an internal materiality rule, for example ₹1,000 or 1 percent for investigation priority, but explain every variance in the report.
-A variance log in AI Accountant helps maintain consistent narration month after month.
+No official threshold exists.
+Any unexplained difference can draw attention and trigger a DRC-01B intimation requiring response within 7 days.
+Follow an internal materiality rule (for example ₹1,000 or 1 percent) for investigation priority, but explain every variance in the report.

 How do I reconcile credit notes that are issued on the last day of the month but impact GSTR-3B in the next period?

-Keep a credit note register with issue date and effect date, link each note to the original invoice and rate.
-In the current month, classify as timing variance, in the next month, reflect liability reduction in 3.1(a).
-Systems like AI Accountant link invoices to credit notes automatically and schedule the impact month correctly.
+Maintain a credit note register with issue date and effect date, linking each note to the original invoice and rate.
+In the current month, classify as timing variance.
+In the next month, reflect the liability reduction in 3.1(a).
+The key is ensuring both months' reconciliation reports explain the cross-period movement clearly.

 Do I need to perform cumulative reconciliation along with monthly reconciliation for outward supplies?

-Yes, monthly shows current issues, cumulative exposes persistent or offsetting errors across months.
+Yes.
+Monthly reconciliation shows current issues, while cumulative reconciliation exposes persistent or offsetting errors across months.
 Use a rolling file that aggregates YTD variances by cause.
-Dashboards in AI Accountant can show month on month trendlines for quick review.
+This is especially important because GSTR-9 (annual return) requires full-year outward supply reconciliation with any shortages settled with interest.

 What controls should I implement to prevent repeated mismatches between GSTR-1 and GSTR-3B?

-Introduce maker checker review, define hard cut-offs, lock backdated entries post cut-off, maintain amendments and credit note registers, and run a pre filing reconciliation.
-Rate master and place of supply validations in your ERP, or via AI Accountant, reduce classification errors significantly.
+Introduce maker checker review, define hard cut-offs, lock backdated entries post cut-off, maintain amendments and credit note registers, and run a pre-filing reconciliation.
+Rate master and place of supply validations in your ERP reduce classification errors significantly.
+Pre-filing checks are now critical since unresolved DRC-01B intimations can halt your next filing cycle (2026 update).

 Written By